SEN Information Report

 5: Arrangements for assessing and reviewing children and young people´s progress towards outcomes

 Students´ progress is assessed and reviewed by school staff every 9 weeks through the Learning Cycle process.
-Where students have intervention programmes which are additional and different, student progress is reviewed by the SENCO and/or the Learning Manager and/or Head of Department in line with the graduated approached outlined in the Code of Practice.
+Where students have intervention programmes which are additional and different, student progress is reviewed by the SENCO and/or the Learning Manager and/or Head of Department in line with the graduated approach outlined in the Code of Practice.

 6: Arrangements for supporting children and young people in moving between phases of education and in preparing for adulthood